jasonawant/documentation/source/docs/articles/sites/migrate/importing-a-large-site.md

 fi
 done
 ```
-This connects to your Pantheon site's Dev environment and starts uploading your files.
-If an error occurs during transfer, rather than stopping completely, it waits for 180 seconds and picks up where it left off.
+This script connects to your Pantheon site's Dev environment and starts uploading your files.
+If an error occurs during transfer, rather than stopping, it waits 180 seconds and picks up where it left off.

 If you are unfamiliar or uncomfortable with bash and rsync, an FTP client that supports SFTP, such as FileZilla, is a good option.
-To do this, [switch your site to SFTP](/docs/articles/sites/code/developing-directly-with-sftp-mode#enabling-sftp-mode) and then using your site's SFTP connection information, connect to your site with your SFTP client.
+Find your Dev environment's SFTP connection info and connect with your SFTP client.
 Navigate to `/code/sites/default/files/`.
 You can now start your file upload.

 ## Database